Confidential ClientRead More

 Things to consider when setting target costs:

-- Set targets that are achievable.
 The target should be a stretch to motivate the team to innovate.
 If the target is too easy, the team will achieve it by being slightly more efficient, but the culture will not change, and true innovation will not occur.
-If the target is too aggressive, the team will find it to be unobtainable and will focus on limiting its risk.
+If the target is too aggressive, it may be unobtainable and the team will focus on limiting its risk.